atauenis/webone/README.md

 ```
 $ sudo WebOne                  if run from installed deb/rpm package
 or
-$ sudo dotnet WebOne.dll       if run from binary archive or after build
+$ sudo dotnet WebOne.dll       if run from binary archive
 ```

 *Note: if the Port number is set greater than 1024 (e.g. 8080), `sudo` is not need on Linux.*

 On Windows simply run `WebOne.exe`.

+On macOS use `WebOne` from zip archive (Mac binaries are experimental).

 Working of WebOne can be checked via server diagnostics page at http://proxyhost:port/!/.